 Take this blog as a mini case study.
 I haven’t made any backlinking effort yet and in the 21 months of its existence (as of the time of writing), it was totally inactive for 11 months and there were a lot of months when I barely had any new content.

-However, when I started writing SEO-optimized content (in the latter part of 2020) that answers readers’ questions, then my traffic started climbing up.
+However, when I started writing SEO-optimized content (in the latter part of 2020) that answers readers’ questions, my traffic started climbing.

 Thanks for reading!
 I hope that this post helped you create your first blog.